 7.1 End of NABL Regular Season The last games of the NABL regular season are played on the day before the last three full weeks of the MLB regular season.
 Division winners and three wild card finishers (3 best non-division winners) will be declared on the subsequent morning.
+MLB now resumes suspended games and these could be resumed AFTER the end of the NABL regular season.
+Stats from resumed games count on the original game date for MLB and CBS.
+However, it is almost impossible for NABL to consider these retroactive stats.
+Therefore end-of-NABL season standings (including playoff teams) will be declared on the morning after last day of NABL season.
 However, final standings in rule 7.3 are determined after the end of the MLB season.
 7.2.1.
 Wild Card Scramble The Wild Card Scramble is conducted between the three wild card teams over the 3 rd last week of the MLB regular season.
 The Wild Card Scramble teams square off with rotisserie scoring for the one week to determine the Wild Card Winner.
 Points are awarded in each roto category (3-2-1).
 Tiebreaker 1 is H2H roto between the tied teams.
 Tiebreaker 2 is regular season point total.
 Tiebreaker 3 is Chow Factor (CF = 2runs + Ks).
 Tiebreaker 4 is HR.
 Tiebreaker 5 is WHIP.
+The Wild Card Winner moves onto the NABL Series.

 7.2.2.
 NABL Series The NABL Series features the two division winners and the Wild Card Winner.
 The NABL series is conducted over the last two weeks of the MLB regular season, including statistics from post-season onegame playoffs ("tiebreakers") used to determine who gets into extended post-season play, such as Angels-Mariners 1995 and Giants-Dodgers 1951.
 The NABL Series teams square off with rotisserie scoring for the two weeks to determine the NABL Champion.
 Points are awarded in each roto category (3-2-1).
 In the case of a tie, see tie-breaking procedure in 7.2.1. above.
 7.3 Final Standings Final standings are important in determining Winter Draft order.
-1st is the NABL Champ, 2nd is the NABL Series runner-up, 3rd is the third-place team in the NABL Series.
-4th and 5th place are determined during the Wild Card Scramble.
-6th through 12th place are determined by final placement in standings at end of MLB season.
+1 st is the NABL Champ, 2 nd is the NABL Series runner-up, 3 rd is the third-place team in the NABL Series.
+4 th and 5 th place are determined during the Wild Card Scramble.
+6 th through 12 th place are determined by final placement in standings at end of MLB season.
 7.4 Prize Money Each season, all fees shall be promptly collected by the NABL Commissioner, who is empowered to subject owners to public humiliation to ensure that payments are made to the League in a timely fashion.
 As of 2019, entry fee is \$60 US per owner.
 All owners will pay the same entry fee.
 The funds will be distributed as follows: Web site fees (\$150 as of 2017) Commish expenses (\$15) Division winners (\$130 each) Wild cards (\$60 each) Wild Card Winner (\$45 bonus) NABL Champion (\$70 bonus)